-Although often associated with the changes to the rural landscape of the eighteenth and nineteenth centuries (and indeed considered in this sense in Section 7), Dalglish ( 2003) and Tarlow ( 2007) have argued that Improvement can be understood as an ameliorative ethic that cross-cut many areas of society at the time.
+Although often associated with the changes to the rural landscape of the eighteenth and nineteenth centuries (and indeed considered in this sense in Section 7 - People and Place), Dalglish ( 2003) and Tarlow ( 2007) have argued that Improvement can be understood as an ameliorative ethic that cross-cut many areas of society at the time.
 Improvement was frequently discussed during the eighteenth and nineteenth centuries in relation to the urban environment, the self and the working classes as well as industry, communication and society.
 Improvement is also perhaps the paramount value of utopian thinkers and experimenters such as Robert Owen of New Lanark (see the ScARF Case Study: New Lanark).
 Although such 'utopian' thought was marginal and in some ways extreme, it was nevertheless significant in terms of its influence and because it distilled the essence of the Improvement ethic of the period (see Tarlow 2002, Breen 2006 for discussion of the potential of 'the archaeology of utopia').

 An Improvement ethic affected not only the management of agricultural and rural estates, but also the reshaping of towns and urban areas.
 The construction of planned housing with a common front line and a unified style, often classically influenced; the provision of clean water and sewage disposal; the widening, paving, lighting, cleaning ,draining and policing of streets; the establishment of open areas such as parks and public gardens; and the foundation of institutional and communal buildings such as town halls, schools, places of worship, Literary and Philosophical Associations, reading rooms and libraries, as well as hospitals, asylums, prisons, and universities all indicate the modern view that a clean, orderly and beautiful physical environment will produce a clean, orderly and Improved society.